ChemTalk

 What is water?

 Water is a molecule consisting of three atoms, one oxygen atom and two hydrogen atoms.
 Due to a force called hydrogen bonding, water molecules adhere to one another.
 Water exists in a gaseous, liquid, and solid state depending on its temperature.
+On earth, water exists in all three states of matter: solid, liquid, and gas (sometimes called vapour).

 Melting Point of water